twidi/streamdeckfs/README.md

 ## list-events

-Will print the events of a key.
+Will print the events of a page or a key.

 ```bsash
 streamdeckfs list-events SERIAL_DIRECTORY -p PAGE -k KEY DISABLED